This post may contain affiliate links. Read full disclosure.

 - Carne Asada Fries

 Discerning recipe testers say this is the BEST pico de gallo recipe.
 And it’s no wonder why.
-At a famous restaurant in Mexico it was assembled tableside so I could take note of the exact ingredients and quantities.
+At a famous restaurant in Mexico it’s assembled tableside daily.
+I took note of the exact ingredients and quantities.
+Now you can enjoy this authentic condiment at home.

 Assemble this authentic pico de gallo recipe in just 5 minutes!
 It’s colorful, festive, and packed with flavor.
-Enjoy as a garnish for Mexican entrees, or serve as an appetizer with chips.
+Enjoy it as a garnish for Mexican dishes, or serve it as an appetizer – pair it with crunchy tortilla chips.

 - 1 1/2 pounds Roma tomatoes